amd/aocl-compression/docs/INSTALLATION.md

 To test and benchmark the performance of IPP's compression methods, use the test bench option `-c` along with other relevant options (as explained above).
-Currently, IPP's lz4, lz4hc and zlib methods are supported by the test bench.
+IPP's lz4, lz4hc, zlib and bzip2 methods are supported by the test bench.
 Check the following details for the exact steps:
 1. Set the library path environment variable (export LD_LIBRARY_PATH on Linux) to point to the installed IPP library path.
    Alternatively, one can also run vars.sh that comes along with the IPP installation to setup the environment variable.
-2. Download lz4-1.9.3 and zlib-1.2.11 source packages.
+2. Download lz4-1.9.3, zlib-1.2.11 and bzip2-1.0.8 source packages.
-3. Apply IPP's lz4 and zlib patch files as per below command:
+3. Apply IPP's patch files as per below command:
    `patch -p1 < path to corresponding patch file>`

-4. Build the patched IPP lz4 and zlib libraries as per the steps given in IPP's readme files present in the corresponding patch file locations for these compression methods.
+4. Build the patched IPP lz4, zlib and bzip2 libraries as per the steps given in IPP's readme files present in the corresponding patch file locations for these compression methods.
-5. Set the library path environment variable (export LD_LIBRARY_PATH on Linux) to point to patched IPP lz4 and zlib libraries.
+5. Set the library path environment variable (export LD_LIBRARY_PATH on Linux) to point to patched IPP lz4, zlib and bzip2 libraries.
 6. Run the test bench as given below to benchmark IPP library methods:
 ```
     aocl_compression_bench -a -p -c <input filename>
     aocl_compression_bench -elz4 -p -c <input filename>
     aocl_compression_bench -elz4hc -p -c <input filename>
     aocl_compression_bench -ezlib -p -c <input filename>
+    aocl_compression_bench -ebzip2 -p -c <input filename>
 ```

 RUNNING AOCL COMPRESSION TEST BENCH ON WINDOWS